Stefanos Bastas: Hemel Stags

 Upon returning from Serbia, Bastas moved to England in search of a professional contract.
 He attended trials and training sessions with the Hemel Stags, where he was successful and signed a one-year contract for the 2018 season.
 He was the first ever Greek rugby league player to secure a professional contract.

 Doncaster RLFC

 In 2019, following a series of trial games, Stefanos signed for Doncaster.
 He then scored his first ever try in Doncaster's 46-6 Challenge Cup win over Featherstone Lions.

 Villegailhenc Aragon XIII

 Bastas was released by Doncaster at the end of the 2019 season.
-He joined Villeghailhenc-Aragon XIII in the Elite Two Championship on 20 October 2019.
+He joined Villegailhenc-Aragon XIII in the Elite Two Championship on 20 October 2019.